estelle/flexbox/draft/bak/01_flexbox.md

 ![Figure 2.
 Holy Grail layout without Flexbox](img/1/01_float_layout.png)[::LINK::](flexfiles/float_layout.html)

-Most designs call for columns of equal heights, but adding backgrounds to the above aside, article and nav would actually amplify that there are differing heights.
+Most designs call for columns of equal heights, but adding backgrounds to the above aside, article and nav would actually enunciate the differing heights.
 To provide for the appearance of equal-height columns, we often added a faux-background to the parent based on the column widths declared in our CSS, as shown in figure 2.

 To ensure the parent was at least as tall as the floated columns, most developers added a 'clearfix' as generated content after the last column, though providing the parent with a width of 100% and floating it as well was an equally viable solution.

-A `clearfix` is a class that can be added to your CSS and then to any element to ensure it fully contains its floated children by adding diplayed block or table generated invisible content and clearing it, thereby clearing everything above it:
+A `clearfix` is a class that can be added to your CSS and then to any element to ensure it fully contains its floated children.

     .clearfix:after {
         content: ".";